Madeleine Stowe: Breakthrough and film career

 In 1987, Stowe appeared in her first breakthrough role in the feature film Stakeout with Richard Dreyfuss and Emilio Estevez.
-The film debuted at No.1 at the box office.
+The film debuted at number one at the U.S. box office.
 In 1988, she played a leading role in Ciro Durán's film Tropical Snow, with David Carradine.
 She co-starred with Mark Harmon in the comedy Worth Winning, with Kevin Costner in the 1989 thriller Revenge, and opposite Jack Nicholson in 1990 in The Two Jakes.
 She played a leading role in the 1991 independent film Closet Land.

 In 1992, she appeared opposite Kurt Russell in the crime drama Unlawful Entry.
 That same year, Stowe played Cora Munro in The Last of the Mohicans, which also starred Daniel Day-Lewis.
 Her critically acclaimed performance in the film, which grossed more than $75 million worldwide, elevated Stowe from supporting player to an A-list movie star.
-The next year, director Robert Altman cast Stowe in the award-winning ensemble cast movie Short Cuts, where she gave one of her most acclaimed screen performances as the wife of a compulsively lying and adulterous police officer played by Tim Robbins.
+The next year, director Robert Altman cast Stowe in his ensemble film Short Cuts, where she gave one of her most acclaimed screen performances as the wife of a compulsively lying and adulterous police officer played by Tim Robbins.
 She won the National Society of Film Critics Awards for Best Supporting Actress, a Golden Globe Award and a Volpi Cup for Best Ensemble Cast for her performance in the movie.
 She also made a cameo appearance in Stakeouts sequel Another Stakeout.
 The following year, Stowe played a leading role as a blind musician in the thriller Blink, in the neo-noir thriller China Moon, and in the Western Bad Girls.
-The year after that, she was a sympathetic psychiatrist in the financially successful and critically lauded science-fiction movie 12 Monkeys.
+The year after that, she played Kathryn Railly, a sympathetic psychiatrist, in Terry Gilliam's dystopian science fiction film 12 Monkeys.
 Stowe received a Saturn Awards nomination for this performance.